 RAs/ Roth IRAs: Are you saving for retirement and looking for a simple way to invest?
-It’s possible to invest up to $6,000 per year in a Retirement Account as an expat.
+It’s possible to invest up to $7,000 annually in a Retirement Account as an expat.

-Property: Americans living in Hong Kong are eligible to purchase property for personal use or as an investment
+Property: American citizens living in Hong Kong are eligible to purchase property for personal use or as an investment

 Keep it simple with US Stocks & Bonds: Keeping your stock and bond portfolio US-based is probably the easiest way to invest your money.
-When investing in foreign investment products (like mutual funds), expats will incur higher tax rates and fees.
+Expats will incur higher tax rates and fees when investing in foreign investment products (like mutual funds).

 If you decide to invest in Hongkongese mutual funds, MyExpatTaxes can help you there too.
 You’ll report these investments to the IRS using Form 8611 (PFICs), which is available for a reasonable fee.

 We always advise you to check with a local tax advisor to understand the pros and cons of having US-based investments on your local tax responsibilities while in Hong Kong.

 Buying real estate is a common way to invest your money.
 Rentals are an excellent option for people who are still saving to purchase.